 A temporary employee is any employee hired to work on a temporary basis (such as a seasonal employee or as a replacement for an employee on leave of absence), regardless of the number of hours worked per week.
-Temporary employees do not receive benefits, but are eligible for market pay adjustments as specified for all employees.
+Temporary employees do not receive benefits,but are eligible for market pay adjustments as specified for all employees.
 Temporary employees may be dismissed at any time without right of appeal as provided herein for regular employees.

-Student/Intern Appointments - The purpose of an internship is to help students gain practical experience, become acquainted with professionals in their field of interest, and develop an understanding of professional responsibilities and effective working relationships.
-Interns may be assigned to one department or be on a rotational assignment to several departments where they are provided with specific job assignments.
+Student / Intern Appointments - The purpose of an internship is to help students gain practical experience, become acquainted with professionals in their field of interest, and develop an understanding of professional responsibilities and effective working relationships.
+Interns may be assigned to one department or on a rotational assignment to several departments where they are provided with specific job assignments.
 Interns may be paid or unpaid.
 Hours for interns are flexible, depending on the intern's needs, but may not exceed 1,500 hours in any consecutive 12-month period.

-School Patrol - School Patrol Officers are employed in the Police Department to provide traffic control for schools during a school academic year.
+School Patrol - School Patrol Officers are employed in the Police Department to provide traffic control for schools for a school academic year.
+Pay for School Patrol Officers will be in accordance with Article XI, Section L.

-Article IX - Probationary Period
+Article X - Probationary Period